harvard-cs263/harvard-cs263.github.io/rst/writeup-network-attacks.rst

     sudo ./hijack_telnet 192.168.26.1 8263 eth0

 From the VM (in a different terminal), connect to the server (as described above).
-Once the client has reached the ``server>`` prompt, go to the terminal window for ``hijack_telnet`` and press Control-C. If your attack works, then the telnet server on the host will print ``BOOM!`` and exit.
+Once the client has reached the ``proj3 server>`` prompt, go to the terminal window for ``hijack_telnet`` and press Control-C. If your attack works, then the telnet server on the host will print ``BOOM!`` and exit.
 The telnet client will probably hang or otherwise act strangely, since its TCP connection has now become desynchronized!
 So, you may have to kill the poor client from another terminal window using a command like ``pkill telnet``.

 Your attack should work regardless of what the user might have previously entered in the telnet client (other than ``boom``, of course).